 1 female b.
 1775/1794 (Patsy)

-This John was almost surely the son of Samuel Jr. John married Patsy Redmond 2 Feb 1815 in Green County after Ann Spears died and then Nancy Wright 7 Dec 1824 in Green County after Patsy died.
-About 1825, John and his family moved to Lincoln County, Missouri, then on to west central Missouri to join the descendants of his uncle John who was killed in 1814.
+This John was almost surely the son of Samuel Jr. John married Patsy Redmond 2 Feb 1815 in Green County after Ann Spears died and then Nancy Wright on 7 Dec 1824 in Green County after Patsy died.
+About 1825, John and his family moved to Lincoln County, Missouri, then on to west central Missouri to join the descendants of his uncle John McCorkle who was disappeared about 1814.
 See the ďJohn & Nancy of 1850 Clinton Co., MOĒ link on the Home Page.

 The last Green County Tax Book entry for John, husband of Lydia, was in 1813.
 (Most of the 1814 Tax Book is unreadable.)
 The last entry for John, son of Samuel Jr., was 1823, although the Tax Books for 1824-1826 are not extant.